gate-computer/wag/README.md

 Security
 --------

-[Spectre](https://spectreattack.com) variant 1: Memory indexing is limited to 32 bits.
-To prevent conditional branch exploitation, a secure runtime environment must ensure that nothing else is mapped within the 4 GB following the address of WebAssembly linear memory.
+[Spectre](https://spectreattack.com) variant 1: Memory indexes are limited to 32 bits and static offsets to 31 bits.
+To prevent conditional branch exploitation, a secure runtime environment must ensure that nothing else is mapped within 6 GB following the address of WebAssembly linear memory.
 It's therefore not safe for an oblivious host program using default memory allocation APIs to run arbitrary user programs.

 Spectre variant 2: On x86, [Retpoline](https://support.google.com/faqs/answer/7625886)
 is used to protect the runtime environment (although user programs shouldn't be